Last updated on February 12, 2026

 Nekusar, the Mindrazer

 I’ve previously called Nekusar, the Mindrazer an early boogeyman of EDH.
-That title doesn’t hold up, but that doesn’t stop Nekusar from being a big ol’ meanie anyway.
+That title doesn’t hold up, but that doesn’t stop Nekusar from being a big ol’ meanie anyway, and among the best Grixis commanders.
 As with Spiteful Visions, it acts like it’s being generous, but has only malicious intent.

 Roiling Vortex